redbear/IoT_pHAT/README.md

 The following diagram shows the pins of the RPi 40-pin connector occupied by the IoT pHAT board.

-Note that, the TXD on the RPi (as shown in the diagram) will connect to the RXD of the IoT pHAT, the same case applied to RXD, CTS and RTS pins.
+Note that, the TXD on the RPi (as shown in the diagram) will connect to the RXD of the IoT pHAT, the same case applied to the RXD, CTS and RTS pins.

 ![image](docs/images/IoT_pHAT_40-pin.png)